MichaelCurrin/dev-resources/resources/javascript/packages/vue/petite-vue.md

 Intended for adding a sprinkling of Vue to a page without all the overhead but loading only some of the Vue code.

+See also Preact as a reduced form of React.

 ## Example